The long-awaited HUMAN 81 DK is now available.

 This is what the ACC 004 assemblies look like peeking out the back of the finished speaker:

 The photo on the right shows how easy it is to use dual (or single) banana plugs with these.
-They also accomodate: bare wire through the posts, pins through the posts, spade fittings around the posts (all with the nuts tightened down on them), and a fifth connection method I cannot remember at this very second.
+They also accommodate: bare wire through the posts, pins through the posts, spade fittings around the posts (all with the nuts tightened down on them), and a fifth connection method I cannot remember at this very second.
 It's either putting banana plugs through the holes in the posts or just using alligator clips to quickly attach test leads (that is more of a lab use of them).

 * * *

-Top - Contact -
+Top - Contact

-New Speakers - Owner Support - DIY Projects
+New Speakers -

-EPI and Epicure - Genesis Physics -
+EPI and Epicure - Genesis Physics

 © Copyright - All Rights Reserved